Immunizations & Health History

 - Personal immunization records card, usually held by parents

 If students are unable to find their immunization records, "proof" of immunization and protection from the disease can be obtained by a blood test ordered by your doctor.

 If immunizations are needed, these area health departments do offer immunization clinics.
 It is recommended to call before going to the health department to find out available times and dates of service.

 1644 Tiffin Ave.

 STUDENT HEALTH HISTORY FORM

 ALL students attending Bluffton University are required to turn in a completed Health

-History Form that should be received in the Admissions Packet.
-This form is also required
+History Form and Immunization Requirement Forum that should be received in the Admissions

-IMPORTANT NOTE: IT IS RECOMMENDED STUDENTS MAKE A COPY OF THIS FORM BEFORE TURNING IT INTO THE UNIVERSITY HEALTH CENTER.
+IMPORTANT NOTE: IT IS RECOMMENDED STUDENTS MAKE A COPY OF THese FORMs BEFORE submitting TO THE UNIVERSITY HEALTH CENTER.